TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 ;; Start message above the quote.
 (setq message-cite-reply-position 'above)

-;; Keep my reply in the associated thread.
-This is not necessary for regular newsgroups.
+;; Keep my reply in the associated thread, as expected with email discussion.
+;; This is not necessary for regular newsgroups because the usernet server does it automatically.
+;; But since I'm using Gnus with IMAP, here is the necessary setting:
 (setq gnus-parameters '(("nnimap:.*" (gcc-self . t)))) (setq gnus-gcc-mark-as-read t)

-;; Keep Gnus in it's own buffer.
+;; Keep Gnus in it's own window.
 (setq gnus-use-full-window nil)

 ;; Use `g` to refresh the summary.
 The default key is `M-g`, which is not common.